xushx/gpuimlearn/README.md

 2. FocalBoost Usage <br>
 FocalBoost take as input two arrays: an array X of shape (n_samples, n_features) holding the training samples, <br>
 an array y of class labels (strings or integers), of shape (n_samples), <br>
-and it support an array imcls of the minority classes, of shape(specified by user):
+especially, FocalBoost supports an array imcls of the minority classes, of shape(specified by user):
 ```
 # FocalBoost
 >>> from gpuimlearn import FocalBoost